 Crooks, who spoke out in October 2016 ahead of Trump’s election victory, is coordinator of international student services at a university in Ohio.
 The Trump campaign issued a strongly worded denial after the article’s publication, calling it “fiction,” and Trump himself personally denied the allegations to the newspaper.
 Neither woman reported the allegations to authorities, although they confided in others close to them, says The Times.

-The allegations come just weeks before the election and as Trump attempts to regain lost momentum following the exposure of the Billy Bush tapes, which captured Trump saying, “I’m automatically attracted to beautiful — I just start kissing them.
+The allegations came just weeks before the election and as Trump attempts to regain lost momentum following the exposure of the Billy Bush tapes, which captured Trump saying, “I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
 I don’t even wait.
 And when you’re a star, they let you do it.
 You can do anything…Grab ’em by the p***y.
 You can do anything.”

 Crooks told CNN about the tape and the accusations against Trump, “I thought people would take it seriously.
 I mean, being the president of the United States is such a highly regarded position, you want someone, I think, of good character.
 And this is obviously evidence not of that.
 He certainly has some flaws, and I thought people would — I don’t know — take that into account at the polls… I think it’s just evidence of sort of the political atmosphere these days, we’re forgotten by politicians who think it’s more convenient to keep Trump in office, you know, have him just sweeping his indiscretions under the rug.”

-During the second presidential debate, Trump denied that he had ever touched women without their consent, and he attempted to shift attention to the pattern of women who have accused former President Bill Clinton of sexual assault.
+During the second presidential debate, Trump denied that he had ever touched women without their consent, and he attempted to shift attention to the pattern of women who have accused former President Bill Clinton of sexual misconduct.

 Here’s what you need to know: